abuicke/tarot/major arcana/(16) The Tower.md

 ### Extra

->*As a rule, the card Death does not mean physical death.
+>As a rule, the card Death does not mean physical death.
 It generally points to radical external transformation.
-(The card XVI, The Tower, is the expression of internal change.)*
+(The card XVI, The Tower, is the expression of internal change.)<sup>1</sup>
 >
->**Mirror of the Soul** by Gerd Ziegler
+>**Gerd Ziegler**, *Mirror of the Soul*

 ### Footnotes

-1.
+1. I have so far not found this to be true.